Health Information and Tools > Medications > Foscarnet Sodium - Injection

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

-It is not known whether this drug passes into breast milk.
-Because of the possible harm to the infant, breast-feeding is not recommended.
+It is unknown if this drug passes into breast milk.
+Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
+Consult your doctor before breast-feeding.

 Drug Interactions